MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 The new permission set, containing all the permissions of the copied permission set, is added as a new line on the **Permission Sets** page.
 Now you can modify permission in the new permission set.
 Note that the lines are sorted alphabetically within each type.

+### <a name="to-export-and-import-a-permission-set"></a>To export and import a permission set
+To quickly set up permissions, you can import permission sets that you have exported from another [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant.

+In multitenant environments, a permission set will be imported into a specific tenant, i.e. the scope of the import is "Tenant".

+1. In tenant 1, on the **Permission Sets** page, select the line or lines for the permission sets to export, and then choose the **Export Permission Sets** action.

+    An xml file is created in the download folder on your machine.
+By default it is named "Export Permission Sets.xml"

+2. In tenant 2, on the **Permission Sets** page, select the **Import Permission Sets** action.
+3. On the **Import Permission Sets** dialogue page, consider if you want to merge existing permission sets with any new permission sets in the xml file.

+    If you select the **Update existing permissions** check box, existing permission sets with the same name as those that exist in the xml file will be merged with the imported permission sets.

+    If you do not select the **Update existing permissions** check box, permission sets with the same name as those that exist in the xml file will be skipped during import.
+In that case, you will be notified about permission sets that are skipped.

+4. From the **Import** dialogue page, find and select the xml file to be imported, and then choose the **Open** action.

+The permission sets are imported.

 ## <a name="to-create-or-modify-permissions-manually"></a>To create or modify permissions manually
 This procedure explains how to add or edit permissions manually.
 You can also have a permissions generated automatically from your actions in the UI.
 For more information, see [To create or modify permissions by recording your actions](ui-define-granular-permissions.md#to-create-or-modify-permissions-by-recording-your-actions).